Spreading of droplets under various gravitational accelerations: Specifications

 \subsection{VIP-DROP\textsuperscript{2} module}

-The module, shown in Figure~\ref{fig:exp_full}, is divided into three platforms that are arranged vertically and mounted on stringer elements forming the base structure of the drop-tower capsule.
-The intermediate platform~2 houses the main experiment with the central components.
-Platform~1 (underneath) contains the recording modules and imaging system, whereas the electronic components are mounted on platform~3 on top.
-The module is made to attach to the capsule base from \gls{zarm}, which contains the \gls{ccs} and additional elements such as sensor systems and the battery.
-Together with the outer shell, this assembly forms the final capsule that is launched in the drop tower.
+The experimental module, shown in Figure~\ref{fig:exp_full}, is divided into three platforms arranged vertically and mounted on stringer elements forming the base structure of the drop-tower capsule.
+The intermediate platform (platform~2) houses the main experiment.
+Underneath, platform~1 contains the recording modules and bottom imaging systems (to observe the droplets from below); electronic components are mounted on platform~3, situated on top of the module.
+The module is made to attach to the capsule-base from \gls{zarm}, which contains the \gls{ccs} and additional elements, such as sensor systems and battery.
+Covered by an outer shell, this assembly forms the final capsule launched in the drop tower.

-The simultaneous deposition of four droplets is made possible by dividing the main experiment platform into four equal sections arranged in a cross, labeled for later reference as North (N), East (E), South (S) and West (W).
-Each section allows for the independent preparation and examination of one droplet on a transparent, pre-wetted glass substrate.
-They are each equipped with independent syringe pumps for pre-wetting on deposition (see Fig.~\ref{fig:section_overview}), so that four different materials can be examined during one flight, optionally also pre-wetting on films of different materials.
-On each section, different independent measurement units are installed, and corresponding cut-outs in the platform base allow to also observe the droplets from below.
-(The latter option is realized only for the two sections N and S in the current setup.)
+The simultaneous deposition of four droplets is made possible by dividing the main experiment platform into four equal sections.
+Each section allows for the independent preparation and examination of one droplet.
+Each droplet is deposited on a glass substrate (quartz glass plates from proQuarz GmbH) that can be pre-wetted just before the droplet deposition.
+Each section is equipped with separate custom-made pump systems for both the deposition and the pre-wetting, so that four different combinations of droplet and (optionally different) pre-wetting material can be examined simultaneously during one flight.
+A single deposition system (to deposit the droplet) and the associated pre-wetting system are shown in Figure~\ref{fig:section_overview}.